Here it’s polite to stare

 When Kandinsky moved mountains

-Extraordinary breakthroughs often take unusual routes.
-See how Wassily Kandinsky harnessed the emotional power of music to pioneer abstract art, a universal language for expressing spirituality and raw emotion.
+Extraordinary breakthroughs often follow unconventional paths.
+Discover why music inspired Wassily Kandinsky to pioneer abstract art, a universal language for expressing spirituality and raw emotion.

 • Fra Angelico: The devil is in the details